Nextiva released its State of Business Communication Report; the results are staggering.

 2020 vs. 2016: Changes to the State of Business Communication

 We wanted to compare how businesses are communicating now with our 2016 State of Business Communications Report; while we thought things would have changed, we didn’t realize the tectonic shifts that were actually underway.

 New technology and new customer preferences are creating a host of communication challenges and opportunities for the modern workplace.

 In general, customer expectations are higher for businesses.
 Clients have less tolerance for poor communication than ever before.
-Drilling down, we learned that 33 percent of businesses lost a customer in 2020 due to a communications issue, up from 25 percent of businesses in 2016.
+Drilling down, we learned that 33 percent of businesses lost customers in 2020 due to a communications issue, up from 25 percent of businesses in 2016.

 On a positive note, we learned that workers are improving their use of email communication.
 In 2020, around 16 percent of workers missed important information in emails on a weekly basis, which is a significant decrease from 28 percent of workers that did the same back in 2016.

-From these numbers, we’ve come to realize that communication issues have increased across the board since 2016, despite new technology growth.
+From these numbers, we’ve realized that communication issues have increased across the board since 2016, despite new technology growth.
 No one wants to lose a customer, but many businesses are struggling with how best to use the new technology systems and minimize digital distractions in the workplace.

-These revelations inspired us to offer a few recommended actions to our readers, including the idea of creating internal and external communication strategies and identifying and killing your communication silos where possible.
+These revelations inspired us to offer our readers a few recommended actions, including creating internal and external communication strategies and identifying and killing your communication silos where possible.